Beczheng/sqlite_database_operations/README.md

 # sqlite_database_operations

-HHA 504 - Week 3
+### **Assignment**
+- Course: HHA 504:

-Homework assignment #3: Introduction to the world of databases, starting with SQLite.
+- Homework assignment #3: Introduction to the world of databases, starting with SQLite.
 Integrate data processing with Python, utilize Pandas for exploratory data analysis, and conduct database operations using SQLite.

-**Summary:**
+### **Summary of the assignment**
 - Details on the datasets:
     1. Used datasets from New York Presbyterian Hospital and St. Joseph Hospital.
 The datasets contain information about standard pricing for hospital services.
 - Data analysis process: